 DOORS Traditional materials Preferred replacements Victorian Principal doors: timber solid core, panelled with timber, etched or frosted glass.
-Match original materials, proportions and configuration.
+Mach original materials, proportions and configuration.
 Secondary doors ledged and braced.
 Federation Timber panelled doors with small coloured glass or lead lights.
 Match original materials, proportions and configuration.
-Inter-War Timber solid core coors with metal decorative features or with glazed panels, often with leadlights.
-C Door material controls New doors to original openings to contributory items to original doors, but identifiable of azed timber framed doors, glazed steel Alterations to contributory items otherwise only includes original doors, original doors, and be of the same been substantially altered, doors o g where the rear elevation has already of contemporary design may be sing similar materials and proportions.
+Inter-War Timber solid core foors with metal decorative features or with glazed panels, often with leadlights.
+Match original materials, proportions and configuration.
+Door material controls New doors to original Joinery shop solid core framed and to original doors, but identifiable or panelled timber doors detailed similarly n close inspection as new work. openings to contributory items Solid core timber framed doors, glazed timber framed doors, glazed steel frame in appropriate locations, depending on architectural style.
+Alterations to contributory items New door or doors to a wall which otherwise only includes original doors should be detailed similarly to the original doors, and be of the same material.
+Alterations to the rear of a building where the rear elevation has already been substantially altered, doors of contemporary design may be acceptable and even preferable, using similar materials and proportions.
 Plain glass should be used.